kenesparta/questions-answers/README.md

 cp .env-example .env
 ```

-2. Fill out the variables with your own credentials, If you want to start quickly,
+2. Fill out the variables with your own credentials.
+If you want to start quickly,
 these are the default values (do not modify):
 ```
 API_PORT=8087